-SECTION 1.
-Pleadings Allowed. - The only pleadings allowed to be filed are the complaint/petition, compulsory counterclaim pleaded in the answer, the answer thereto, the reply and the rejoinder.

-- SEC.
-2. Verification.
-All pleadings filed with the Commission shall be verified by an affidavit that the affiant has read the pleading and the allegations therein are true and correct of his own knowledge and belief.
-A pleading which contains a verification based on information and belief", or upon "knowledges, information and belief," or which lacks a proper verification, shall be treated as an unsigned pleading and shall not be considered as filed. - SEC.
-3. Certification.
-The complainant/petitioner or principal party shall certify under oath in the complaint or other initiatory pleading asserting a claim for relief, or in a sworn certification annexed thereto and simultaneously filed therewith: (a) that he has not thereto commenced any action or filed any claim involving the same issues in any court, tribunal or agency and, to the best of his knowledge, no such other action or claim is pending therein; (b) if there is such other pending action or claim, a complete statement of the present status thereof; and (c) if he should thereafter learn that the same or similar action or claim has been filed or is pending, he shall report the fact within five (5) days therefrom to the Commission wherein his aforesaid complaint or initiatory pleading has been filed.
+- SECTION 3-1.
+Commencement of Action An action under these rules is commenced by the filing of an original complaint or petition with the Commission (new). - SECTION 3-2.
+Pleadings Allowed The only pleadings allowed to be filed are the complaint/petition, compulsory counterclaim pleaded in the answer, the answer thereto, the reply and the rejoinder.
+Provided, however, that such restrictions are not applicable to actions filed under the Rules of Procedure on Corporate Recovery. (amended) - SECTION 3-3.
+Verification Only the complaint or petition and the answer shall be verified by an affidavit that the affiant has read the pleading and the allegations therein are true and correct of his own knowledge and belief.
+A pleading which contains a verification based on "information and belief" or upon "knowledge, information and belief," or which lacks a proper verification, shall be treated as an unsigned pleading and shall not be considered as filed. (amended). - SECTION 3-4.
+Certification The complainant/petitioner or principal party shall certify under oath in the complaint or other initiatory pleading asserting a claim for relief, or in a sworn certification annexed thereto and simultaneously filed therewith:

+(a) that he has not thereto commenced any action or filed any claim involving the same issues in any court, tribunal or agency and, to the best of his knowledge, no such other action or claim is pending therein; (b) if there is such other pending action or claim, a complete statement of the present status thereof; and (c) if he should thereafter learn that the same or similar action or claim has been filed or is pending, he shall report the fact within five (5) days therefrom to the Commission wherein his aforesaid complaint or initiatory pleading has been filed.

 Failure to comply with the foregoing requirements shall not be curable by mere amendment of the complaint or other initiatory pleading but shall cause the dismissal of the petition without prejudice.
-The submission of a false certification or non-compliance with, any of the undertakings therein shall constitute indirect contempt of court, without prejudice to the corresponding administrative and criminal actions.
+The submission of a false certification or non-compliance with any of the undertakings therein shall constitute indirect contempt of court, without prejudice to the corresponding administrative and criminal actions.
 If the acts of the party or his counsel clearly constitute willful and deliberate forum shopping, the same shall be ground for summary dismissal with prejudice and shall constitute direct contempt, as well as a cause for administrative sanctions.

-- SEC.
-4. Prohibited Pleadings.
-The following pleadings, motions, or petitions shall not be allowed in the cases covered by these Rules:
+SECTION 3-5.
+Prohibited Pleadings - The following pleadings, motions, or petitions shall not be allowed in the covered by these Rules:

 - a.
-Motion to dismiss the complaint;

-- b.
-Motion for a bill of particulars;

-- c.
-Motion for new trial or for reconsideration of judgment or order, or for reopening of trial;

-- d.
-Petition for relief from judgment;

-- e.
-Motion for extension of time to file pleadings, affidavits or any other paper;

-- f.
-Memoranda;

-- g.
-Motion to declare the defendant in default;

-- h.
-Motion for Postponement;
+Motion to dismiss the complaint; - b.
+Motion for a bill of particulars; - c.
+Motion for new trial, or for reconsideration of judgment or order, or for reopening of trial; - d.
+Petition for relief from judgment; - e.
+Motion for extension of time to file pleadings, affidavits or any other paper; - f.
+Memoranda; - g.
+Motion to declare the defendant in default; - h.
+Motion for Postponement and other motions of similar intent; and - i.
+Motion for leave to amend pleadings. (amended)

-- i.
-Supplemental pleadings; and

-- j.
-Motion for leave to amend pleadings.

-- SEC.
-5. Duty of Hearing Officer.
-The Hearing Officer shall, from an examination of the allegations in the complaint/petition and such evidence as may be attached thereto, dismiss the complaint/petition if it is not sufficient in form and substance.
-Otherwise, he shall forthwith issue the corresponding summons within five (5) days from the filing of the complaint/petition.
+SECTION 3-6.
+Duty of Hearing Officer - The Hearing Officer shall, from an examination of the allegations in the complaint/petition and such evidence as may be attached thereto, dismiss the complaint/petition if it is not sufficient in form and substance.
+Otherwise, he shall forthwith issue the corresponding summons within Five (5) days from the filing of the complaint/petition.

-- SEC.
-6. Form of Pleadings.
-All pleadings filed shall be printed, mimeographed or typewritten on legal size bond papers and shall be in English or Filipino.
+SECTION 3-7.
+Form of Pleadings - All pleadings filed shall be printed, mimeographed or typewritten on legal size bond papers and shall be in English or Filipino.